apache/fury-site/docs/blog/blog1_fury_introduction.md

 updates, Hash/Join/Aggregation operations.

 However, there is no standardized implementation for row format.
-Computing engines such as Spark/Flink/Doris/Velox all defined their row format, which doesn't support cross-language and can only be used internally bny themselves.
+Computing engines such as Spark/Flink/Doris/Velox all defined their row format, which doesn't support cross-language and can only be used internally by themselves.
 Although Flatbuffers supports on-demand deserialization, it requires static compilation of Schema IDL and management of offset, which cannot meet the dynamics and ease-of-use requirements of complex scenarios.